Sociology (SOC)

 Grading Basis: Pass/Fail

-Prerequisite(s): Consent of director of graduate studies.
+Prerequisite(s): Consent or graduate advisor.

 Note: May be repeated for a total of 9 credit hours.